 What is an adenovirus?

-Adenoviruses are common viruses that cause a variety of illnesses in humans.
-Most commonly, they cause respiratory tract infections or conjunctivitis (inflammation of the lining of the eyes).
 Adenoviruses are very hardy and can survive for long periods outside of a host human or animal.
 Both animals and human get adenovirus infections.
 Adenoviruses can infect different organs within the body, but most infections do not produce signs or symptoms (are asymptomatic).

 What are the types of adenovirus, and what illnesses do adenoviruses cause?